The tricot approach

 ||ClimMob lets you joins all the data and applies sophisticated statistical analytics at the touch of a button.

 ||Participants and researchers immediately get the information back and can start to discuss the results!

 ||The tricot approach has been tested scientifically across many research projects.

 Tricot stands for ‘triadic comparison of technology options’.
-The basic idea is that you want to innovate an agricultural technology together with growers.
-This is done by comparing multiple technology options in sub-sets of just three, in ‘triads’.
+The approach derives it name from the fact that citizen scientists compare multiple technology options in sub-sets of just three, in ‘triads’.

 Click here for more information about the tricot approach.